Acts 27:16-25 - সমস্ত সংস্করণ তুলনা করুন

 We came under the lee of the small island named Clauda, and managed to get a lifeboat ready and reef the sails.
 But rocky shoals prevented us from getting close.
 We only managed to avoid them by throwing out drift anchors.
 Next day, out on the high seas again and badly damaged now by the storm, we dumped the cargo overboard.
 The third day the sailors lightened the ship further by throwing off all the tackle and provisions.
 It had been many days since we had seen either sun or stars.
 Wind and waves were battering us unmercifully, and we lost all hope of rescue.
 With our appetite for both food and life long gone, Paul took his place in our midst and said, “Friends, you really should have listened to me back in Crete.
 We could have avoided all this trouble and trial.
 But there’s no need to dwell on that now.
 From now on, things are looking up!
 I can assure you that there’ll not be a single drowning among us, although I can’t say as much for the ship—the ship itself is doomed.
 “Last night God’s angel stood at my side, an angel of this God I serve, saying to me, ‘Don’t give up, Paul.
 You’re going to stand before Caesar yet—and everyone sailing with you is also going to make it.’
 So, dear friends, take heart.
 I believe God will do exactly what he told me.
 But we’re going to shipwreck on some island or other.”

-Running under the shelter of a small island called Clauda, we were scarcely able to get the ship’s boat under control.
-After they had hoisted it up, they used supporting cables in undergirding the ship; and fearing that they might run aground on the shallows of Syrtis, they let down the sea anchor and in this way let themselves be driven along.
-The next day as we were being violently storm-tossed, they began to jettison the cargo; and on the third day they threw the ship’s tackle overboard with their own hands.
-Since neither sun nor stars appeared for many days, and no small storm was assailing us, from then on all hope of our being saved was gradually abandoned.
-When they had gone a long time without food, then Paul stood up in their midst and said, “Men, you ought to have followed my advice and not to have set sail from Crete and incurred this damage and loss.
-Yet now I urge you to keep up your courage, for there will be no loss of life among you, but only of the ship.
-For this very night an angel of the God to whom I belong and whom I serve stood before me, saying, ‘Do not be afraid, Paul; you must stand before Caesar; and behold, God has granted you all those who are sailing with you.’
+Running under the shelter of a small island called Cauda, we were able to get the ship’s boat under control only with difficulty.
+After they had hoisted it up, they used supporting cables in undergirding the ship; and fearing that they might run aground on the shallows of Syrtis, they let down the sea anchor and let themselves be driven along in this way.
+The next day as we were being violently tossed by the storm, they began to jettison the cargo; and on the third day they threw the ship’s tackle overboard with their own hands.
+Since neither sun nor stars appeared for many days, and no small storm was assailing us, from then on all hope of our being saved was slowly abandoned.
+When many had lost their appetites, Paul then stood among them and said, “Men, you should have followed my advice and not have set sail from Crete, and thereby spared yourselves this damage and loss.
+And yet now I urge you to keep up your courage, for there will be no loss of life among you, but only of the ship.
+For this very night an angel of the God to whom I belong, whom I also serve, came to me, saying, ‘Do not be afraid, Paul; you must stand before Caesar; and behold, God has graciously granted you all those who are sailing with you.’
 Therefore, keep up your courage, men, for I believe God that it will turn out exactly as I have been told.

 We ran under the shelter of a small island [twenty-five miles south of Crete] called Clauda, and with great difficulty we were able to get the ship’s skiff on the deck and secure it.
 After hoisting the skiff [on board], they used support lines [for frapping] to undergird and brace the ship’s hull; and fearing that they might run aground on the shallows of Syrtis [off the north coast of Africa], they let down the sea anchor and lowered the sails and were driven along [backwards with the bow into the wind].
 On the next day, as we were being violently tossed about by the storm [and taking on water], they began to jettison the cargo; and on the third day they threw the ship’s tackle (spare lines, blocks, miscellaneous equipment) overboard with their own hands [to further reduce the weight].
 Since neither sun nor stars appeared for many days, and no small storm kept raging about us, from then on all hope of our being saved was [growing worse and worse and] gradually abandoned.
 After they had gone a long time without food [because of seasickness and stress], Paul stood up before them and said, “Men, you should have followed my advice and should not have set sail from Crete, and brought on this damage and loss.
 But even now I urge you to keep up your courage and be in good spirits, because there will be no loss of life among you, but only loss of the ship.
 For this very night an angel of the God to whom I belong and whom I serve stood before me, and said, ‘Stop being afraid, Paul.
 You must stand before Caesar; and behold, God has given you [the lives of] all those who are sailing with you.’
 So keep up your courage, men, for I believe God and have complete confidence in Him that it will turn out exactly as I have been told